-Organization of the Petroleum Exporting Countries (OPEC) - Definition
+Organization of the Petroleum Exporting Countries (OPEC) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.